The Legacy

 And love it they did.

-The Gouxs have long admired the work of Fay Jones, since they were in architecture school together at Georgia Tech.
+The couple have long admired the work of Fay Jones, since they were in architecture school together at Georgia Tech.
 In 2022, they were married in Thorncrown Chapel, Jones’s most famous work.
-Not long after their wedding, a guest who was fascinated by the chapel sent the listing for the Edmondson House.
-It felt like something that was meant to be, and so it was.
-Part of their journey now is to honor Don and Ellen by restoring and preserving the home they loved so much, and to honor Fay Jones by opening the home to a wider audience of scholars, artists, and lovers of architecture, for all to benefit.
+Part of their journey now is to honor Don and Ellen by restoring and preserving the home they loved so much, and to honor Fay Jones by opening the home to a wider audience of students, scholars, researchers, artists, and lovers of architecture, for all to benefit.

 Sherry Tsepas Goux and Jerry Goux at their wedding at Thorncrown Chapel in Eureka Springs, Arkansas in 2022.
 Photo by Sean McNeil.